MirrorNetworking/Mirror/README.md

 A lot of projects use Mirror in production.
 If you found a critical bug / exploit, please reach out to us.
 Depending on the severity of the exploit, we offer $50 - $500 for now.
-Rewards come from Mirror's donations, capped at amount of donations we received that month.
+Rewards based on Mirror's [donations](https://github.com/sponsors/vis2k), capped at amount of donations we received that month.

 **Specifically we are looking for:**
 * Ways to crash a Mirror server